skx/kilua/README.md

 * `on_idle()`
     * Called roughly once a second, can be used to run background things.
     * If this function isn't defined it will not be invoked.
+    * This is used to update syntax in the background.
 * `on_key(key)`
     * Called to process a single key input.
     * If this function isn't defined then input will not work, it is required.